The Cause (London)

 The Cause is a nightclub in Greater London.

 Stuart Glen and Eugene Wild first opened The Cause in Tottenham Hale in 2018 and became known for promoting DIY acts alongside a community garden and cafe.
 This was by a temporary arrangement with the landowner and the original venue closed in 2022, having hosted Derrick Carter and other notable DJs.

-The venue reopened in Silvertown in 2023 and has hosted acts including Evian Christ, Masters at Work and Hiroko Yamamura.
+The venue reopened at 60 Dock Road, Silvertown, in 2023 and has hosted acts including Evian Christ, Masters at Work and Hiroko Yamamura.